edwinjerry/Clustering/README.md

 1. KMeans clustering:

-	clusters data by trying to separate samples in n groups of equal variance,
+	clusters data by trying to separate samples in n groups of equal variance.

+	requires the number of clusters to be specified.

 	minimizing a criterion known as the inertia or within-cluster sum-of-squares (x - mean(x)).

-	requires the number of clusters to be specified.
 	It scales well to large number of samples.
 But in very high-dimensional spaces, Euclidean distances tend to become inflated (“curse of dimensionality”) and this can reduced by applying Principal Component Analysis (PCA) before KMeans.